Christoffer Bergman

 Christoffer Bergman (born 6 October 1989 in Karlstad) is a Swedish motorcycle racer.

 Career

-As a four-year-old toddler, he got his first motorcycle, a small motocross bike.
-In 2009 Bergman made his debut as a roadracer and clinched the Swedish Championship in Super Stock 600 the following year.
-Since then, Christoffer has e.g. won races in Italian and French Super Stock 1000 on four occasions and has been tested driver for Swedish shock absorber manufacturer Öhlins since 2013.
+As a four-year-old toddler, Bergman got his first motorcycle, a small motocross bike.

+In 2009, Bergman made his debut as a roadracer and clinched the Swedish Championship in Super Stock 600 the following year.
+Since then, he has won races in Italian and French Super Stock 1000 on four occasions and has been tested driver for Swedish shock absorber manufacturer Öhlins since 2013.

-In 2016, he was the replacement for Luke Stapleford after Stapleford and the CIA Landlord Insurance Honda team parted ways.
+In 2016, Bergman was the replacement for Luke Stapleford after Stapleford and the CIA Landlord Insurance Honda team parted ways.
 Bergman has previously participated in the FIM Superstock 1000 Cup.